All of your personal questions regarding birth control and sexual health answered here.

 Some are better at treating acne than others.

 I was told not having your period will make me fat.
-True?
+Is that true?

 So what happens to your period?